linkedin/transport/transportable-udfs-documentation/user-guide.md

 ```

 ## Type Signatures
-The Standard UDFs framework provides a way to declare what data types
+The Transportable UDFs framework provides a way to declare what data types
 a UDF expects through type signatures.
-Type signatures in standard
+Type signatures in transportable
 UDFs support generic types, including type verification and
 inference.
 For example, a user can state that a UDF expects two
 arguments, one of type `"array(K)"` and the other of type `"array(V)"`